 For a brief moment, our nation was united in the belief that what happened to George Floyd was heartbreaking and outrageously wrong.
 Millions of people around the world viewed the violent video and yet there was no debate about what happened.
 However, the harmony didn't last long.
-For the last 4 weeks, too many family members, friends, business associates and strangers are arguing in person and over social media about the cause and cure of the problems that led to his tragic death.
+Too many family members, friends, business associates and strangers are still arguing in person and over social media about the cause and cure of the problems that led to his tragic death.

 Good relationships are being damaged and, in some cases, destroyed as people try to convince each other...with their "facts"...that their opinion is right.
 Instead of agreeing to disagree and respecting each other's opinion, the "cancel culture" seems to suggest we should vote some people off our island.